 In 2018, TWC launched the youth-oriented career exploration site Jobs Y'all, which offers information about high-demand industries and occupations in Texas.
-Jobs Y'all connects users to TWC career tools such as Texas Reality Check, Texas Career Check, and Texas Internship Challenge (TIC), as well as career events around the state.
-The promotional video features a group of students including a female in a wheelchair, shown above.
-In FY'23, the site will expand to add more information on apprenticeships, internships for students with disabilities, and foster youth.
+Jobs Y'all connects users to TWC career tools such as Texas Reality Check, Texas Career Check, and Texas Internship Challenge (TIC), as well as to other initiatives happening around the state.
+In FY'23, more landing pages will be added to the site to provide more opportunities and specific information about the following topics: